Low Fat, No-Refined Sugar Pumpkin Apple Muffin Recipe

 Most muffin recipes contain milk, but I discovered they keep better if I used water instead.
-This also keeps down on the fat, since water contains no fat!
+This keeps down on the fat, since water contains no fat!
 I've suggested sunflower oil, which contains no saturated fat but you could also use olive or canola oil, both of which are higher in mono-saturates.
 If you prefer them, melted coconut oil or butter are also fine to use in this recipe.
 Whichever you use, it's best to use organic because oils can contain a high pesticide residue.

 Cook Time at Oven: 375°F/190°/170°fan oven or gas mark 5.